Python 5c - Time & Date

 This command requires a directive to be written with a percentage symbol as a string in the brackets.

-For example, the current hour, minute and second is printed like this:
+For example, the current hour (%H), minute (%M) and second (%S) can be printed between colons to show the time.

 There are many different directives that you can use to display exactly what you are looking for, such as:

 The following directives can be used with strftime().
-Don't forget the speech marks.
+Don't forget that directives must be typed within speech marks.

 Date -